 3. Spy on Your Competitors

-Another superb Amazon product research tactic is to check out which products are already successful on Amazon through current PPC campaigns.
+Another superb Amazon product research tactic is to check out which products are already successful through Amazon PPC.
 Amazon sellers spending money on campaigns like this are pretty certain to be profiting from these products otherwise they would not spend the money on the campaigns.
 When you see the word ‘sponsored’ on Amazon, this means the product is a paid-for advertisement:

 4. Utilize Google Trends